 - Welcome Dinner

-On arrival at Nice’s airport, participants taking the ASA ‘designated’ flight will transfer by private coach along an awesome coastline where the pre-Alps plunge almost sheer into the sea, to the port town of Menton.
+On arrival at Nice’s airport, participants taking the ASA ‘designated’ flight will transfer by private coach to the port town of Menton along an awesome coastline where the pre-Alps plunge almost sheer into the sea.
 If you are travelling independently you should meet the group at the Hotel Napoléon, Menton.
 Note: private transfers from the airport to the hotel can be arranged through the hotel’s concierge, please contact ASA for further information.

 For the next 8 nights we stay at the 4-star Hotel Napoléon, located just across the road from the beach and only a ten-minute gentle walk to the old town of Menton.
 The hotel’s private off-street courtyard is an exotic garden designed by Eric Ossart and Arnaud Maurières.
 Ossart and Maurières believe hotel gardens must balance privacy with sociability, complement the hotel’s overall design, and remain attractive in all seasons.
 This evening we enjoy a welcome meal at a local restaurant overlooking Menton’s Garavan Bay.
 (Overnight Menton) D